sykesd/gwt-reflector/README.md

 *  Provide an easy way to read and write properties of JavaBean like objects
 *  Provide an easy way to read the type of properties of JavaBean like objects

+**Usage**

+Add `<inherits name="org.dt.reflector.Reflector" />` to your .gwt.xml file.

+Add `implements org.dt.reflector.Reflectable` to any of your Java classes that you would like to inspect at runtime.

+Make calls to the helper methods in `org.dt.reflector.PropertyUtils` to get/set values or to get the types of the properties, for example:

+    Object o = ...  // some type that implements Reflectable Object value = PropertyUtils.getProperty( (Reflectable) o, "name" );